mountaineerbr/shellChatGPT/README.md

 - Set `$OPENAI_API_KEY` with your OpenAI API key.

-- Optionally, set `$CHATGPTRC` with path to the configuration file (run `chatgpt.sh -F` to generate a template configuration file.
+- Optionally, set `$CHATGPTRC` with path to the configuration file (run `chatgpt.sh -FF` to download a template configuration file.
 Defaults location = `~/.chatgpt.conf`.